hijkzzz/prisma/README.md

 >[COCO dataset](http://msvocds.blob.core.windows.net/coco2014/train2014.zip)

-- Put the model and dataset into the project root directory
+- Put the model and dataset into "prisma/"

 ```
 # Recommend using tensorflow of gpu version